All Episodes

 Might have been last night.

-I have a 30-inch monitor here, and the picture is too big for that, so you have to scroll to see it.
+I have a 30-inch monitor here, and the picture is too big for that.

 And it shows the effect of the Santa Ana winds.

-All of these forest fires are visible in terms of the smoke and the smoke, and all the fires are are are uh designated a little orange or red rectangles, and you can see the Santa Ana winds just blowing the smoke straight out over the Pacific Ocean.
+And you can see the Santa Ana winds just blowing the smoke straight out over the Pacific Ocean.

 I'm talking about from the middle of the Baja Peninsula.

-Uh and if you understand the effect of of winds and and fires and putting them out, uh you realize what a massive, massive, massive task still awaits everybody that's involved in the firefighting effort.
+But to see the smoke and the dust and the effects of the Santa Ana winds, and if you understand the effect of winds and fires and putting them out, you realize what a massive, massive, massive task still awaits everybody that's involved in the firefighting effort.

-This is Tony in uh San Diego.
+This is Tony in San Diego.

 Tony, thanks for the phone call.